MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 ## Trigger the flow

 >[!IMPORTANT]
->You must create these flows within the default environment to ensure they get listed in Teams.
+>You must create these flows within the *default* environment for them to appear in Microsoft Teams.

 >[!IMPORTANT]
->If you don't see flows created with the For selected message in Teams please check with your admin if the **Power Automate Actions** app is enabled in the Microsoft Teams admin center https://admin.teams.microsoft.com/policies/manage-apps
+>If you don't see the flows your create with the **For selected message in Teams** trigger, ask your admin to confirm if the **Power Automate Actions** app is enabled in the Microsoft Teams admin center https://admin.teams.microsoft.com/policies/manage-apps.

-Any flow that uses the **For a selected message** trigger shows up as a message action in the Teams message in the **More actions** menu for the flow.
+Any flow that uses the **For a selected message** trigger shows up as a message action in the Microsoft Teams message in the **More actions** menu for the flow.

 ![Trigger from Microsoft Teams](media/trigger-flow-teams-message/more-actions-menu.png)

 >[!IMPORTANT]
->The name of the flow is used to reference the flow within Teams so be sure to provide a descriptive name for the flow.
+>The name of the flow is used to reference the flow within Microsoft Teams so be sure to provide a descriptive name for the flow.

 ## Best practices

 Be sure to include a form of a confirmation to the user once the flow is completed.
-We recommend using the **Post a message as the flow bot to a user** or the **Post a message as the flow bot to a channel** to notify the user in Teams when a triggered flow completes.
+We recommend using the **Post a message as the flow bot to a user** or the **Post a message as the flow bot to a channel** to notify the user in Microsoft Teams when a triggered flow completes.

 Here's an example of a flow that creates a work item in Azure Devops and then posts a confirmation to the originating user.